paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-074-competitiveness-policy-council.md

 **(i) Meetings** The Council shall meet at the call of the chairperson or a majority of the members.

-**(j) Policy actions** Except as provided in subsection (g) of this section, no action establishing policy shall be taken by the Council unless approved by two-thirds of the entire membership of the Council.
+**(j) Policy actions** Except as provided in subsection (g), no action establishing policy shall be taken by the Council unless approved by two-thirds of the entire membership of the Council.

 **(k) Alternate members**